ethan-stone/obsidian-vault-knowledge-base/Notes/Blue Prince/Paintings.md

 6. Spine and pine = S
 7. Paint and pint = A
 8. Stage and stag = E
-9. Chart and Car = T
+9. Chart and Cart = H
+10. Tent and Ten = T
+11. Coast and